 Since the currency exchange from USD to IDR is unbelievably cheap, most mid-range to luxury accommodations here can be affordable too.
 One good place worthy to check out is the Quest Hotel Semarang, here is their link from Traveloka, a 3-star hotel with a relaxing poolside where you can lounge for a restful day.
 For luxury hotels, 4 stars and up, the price range per night is around USD30-35.00 per night.

 Semarang may be tranquil for some but these iconic attractions may just surprise you;

 - Gadang Betu, just a quick note for women visiting this Chinese temple, you are not allowed to enter the temple during your monthly period but you can roam around its complex.

 - Sam Po Kong Temple, the oldest Chinese temple in Semarang

 - Semawis Night Market, a must experience especially on weekends

 - Lawe Waterfall

 As with most other destinations, stay alert and bring your common sense with you everywhere you go.
 Scams are also pretty common.
-For taxi companies, Blue Bird comes highly recommended by the locals because of its reputation of being safe to ride.
-Never go alone after midnight or passing in dark alleys.
+For taxi companies, Blue Bird comes highly recommended by locals because of its reputation of being safe to ride.
+Never go alone after midnight or pass in dark alleys.

-Semarang Indonesia may lack the magnetic attractions of Yogyakarta or may not be anywhere near the surfer’s paradise that is Bali, but give this silent coast a chance and it just might take your breath away with its rural charms and historic structures.
-Who knows, passing by this serene tranquil city maybe well worth it.
+Semarang Indonesia may lack the magnetic attractions of Yogyakarta or may not be anywhere near the surfer’s paradise that is Bali but give this silent coast a chance and it just might take your breath away with its rural charms and historic structures.
+Who knows, passing by this serene tranquil city may be well worth it.